su2code/SU2/README.md

   SU2 INTRODUCTION
 ----------------------------------------------------------

-SU2 is a suite of open-source software tools written in C++ for the numerical solution of partial differential equations (PDE) and performing PDE constrained optimization.
+SU2 is a suite of open-source software tools written in C++ / Python for the numerical solution of partial differential equations (PDE) and performing PDE-constrained optimization.

 The primary applications are computational fluid dynamics and aerodynamic shape optimization, but has been extended to treat more general equations such as electrodynamics and chemically reacting flows.